Boyd Tinsley: Personal life

-Tinsley has two children with his wife Emily: a daughter, Abagail (born 1996) and a son, Noah (born 1999).
+Tinsley has two children with his wife Emily: a daughter, Abigail (born 1995) and a son, Noah (born 1999).

 Tinsley played in a celebrity doubles tennis match in 2007 with John McEnroe against Pete Sampras and Autria Godfrey.
 He has recorded a song called "The Ghosts of Wimbledon" for the 2006 ESPN coverage of the tournament.
 Tinsley sponsored the Boyd Tinsley Tennis Program in Charlottesville.